enterprise-contract/ec-cli/internal/acceptance/README.md

 Or run the acceptance_test.go test using `go test`:

-    $ go test ./internal/acceptance/
+    $ go test -tags=acceptance ./...

 The latter is useful for specifying additional arguments.
-Currently, two are
+Currently, the following are supported:
-supported:

-  * `-persist` if specified the test environment will persist after test execution, making it easy to recreate test failures and debugg the `ec` command line or acceptance test code
+  * `-persist` if specified the test environment will persist after test execution, making it easy to recreate test failures and debug the `ec` command line or acceptance test code
   * `-restore` run the tests against the persisted environment with `-persist`
   * `-no-colors` disable colored output, useful when running in a terminal that